b4hia/MangaETECHNOLOGY/README.md

 # MangaETECHNOLOGY
-anoucement of mangá web site
+web advertisement for a manga